 Lymphatic Drainage of the Face

-The face is splitted into 3 lymphatic lands:
+The face is split into 3 lymphatic lands:

 - Upper land: Constituting greater part of the fore-head, afterwards halves of the eyelids consisting of conjunctiva, parotid area and adjoining part of the cheek.
 Lymph from upper land is drained into preauricular lymph nodes (also termed superficial parotid lymph nodes).